Layerex/telegram-desktop-patches/README.md

 makepkg -si
 ```

-Or if you want to regenerate PKGBUILD for current patches in the directory:
+Or if you want to regenerate `PKGBUILD` for current patches in the directory (don't use spaces in patch filenames):

 ``` sh
 make